Balaji-The-Analyst/Hospitality-Analysis-Dashboard/README.md

 **2.Problem**

-A company in the hospitality industry is losing market share and revenue in the luxury and business hotel sectors.
+A company(luxury/business hotels) in the hospitality industry is losing market share and revenue in the luxury and business hotel sectors.
 Competitor strategies and ineffective management decisions have led to a decline in performance.
 Without an in-house data analytics team, they lack insights from historical data, hindering their ability to make data-driven decisions to improve operations.

 **3.Goal of the project**